cdonais/workday-scheduler-challenge/README.md

 # workday-scheduler-challenge

 ## Purpose
-To build a workday scheduler that displays the current date, saves users event input, and color codes the hours to represent past, present, and future.
+To build a workday scheduler that displays the current date, saves user's event input, and color codes the hours to represent past, present, and future.

 ## Built With
 * HTML